 1/500 - 1/2000.
 Perform heat mediated antigen retrieval with citrate buffer pH 6 before commencing with IHC staining protocol.

-Detection of Human FLCN by Immunoprecipitation in whole cell lysate from HeLa cells (1 mg for IP, 20% of IP loaded), using ab87753 at 3 µg/mg lysate for IP and 1 µg/ml for subsequent WB.
-Detection: chemiluminescence with an exposure time of 10 seconds.
+Detection of MED13L by Immunoprecipitation in whole cell lysate from HeLa cells (1 mg for IP, 20% of IP loaded), using ab87831 at 3 µg/mg lysate for IP and at 1 µg/ml for subsequent WB detection.
+Chemiluminescence with an exposure time of 30 seconds.

 Lane 1 : Anti-MED13L antibody (ab87831) at 1 µg/ml ((and used for IP at 3ug/mg lysate)) Lane 2 : Anti-MED13L antibody (ab87831) at 1 µg/ml (For IP: Rabbit anti-MED13L antibody only (which recognizes a downstream epitope)) Lane 3 : Anti-MED13L antibody (ab87831) at 1 µg/ml (For IP: Control IgG only)

 Lane 1 : For WB: HeLa whole cell lysate at 50ug.
 For IP: HeLa whole cell lysate (1mg for IP, 20% of IP loaded) Lane 2 : For WB: HeLa whole cell lysate at 15ug.
 For IP: HeLa whole cell lysate (1mg for IP, 20% of IP loaded) Lane 3 : For WB: HeLa whole cell lysate at 5ug.
 For IP: HeLa whole cell lysate (1mg for IP, 20% of IP loaded)